Kids Will Fall for This!

-This project can be modified for various age groups, depending on whether you let kids draw in the body portion or you have it pre-cut prior to assembling.
+This project can be modified for various age groups, depending on whether you let kids draw in the body portion or you have it pre-cut before assembling.
 Depending on the materials you choose, the lesson can be adjusted for older children as well.
-I like using oil pastels for the shoes, because it gives a realistic rubbery look.
+I like using oil pastels for the shoes because it gives a realistic rubbery look.
 You can choose to use oil pastel throughout the entire project, or for a more challenging project, switch to tempera paint.

 - White paper for the background, 11" x 17" or larger (optional)

 - Hair-colored construction paper

 - Construction paper for the body

 - Glue stick

 - Oil pastels, or crayons (for very young)